Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 Museums & Galleries Exhibition Tax Relief

-Museums and Galleries Exhibition Tax Relief (MGETR) is a government funding incentive currently worth up to 36% of core production costs, with a higher rate of 40% for touring exhibitions.
-MEGTR is managed by HMRC and claimed as part of the Company Tax Return.
+Museums and Galleries Exhibition Tax Relief (MGETR) is a government funding incentive currently worth up to 40% of core production costs.
+MGETR helps qualifying production companies offset some of the costs of their exhibitions, supporting new collections reaching wider audiences.

 Museums & Galleries Exhibition Tax Relief